Zionme/alx-higher_level_programming/0x09-python-everything_is_object/README.md

-function used to print the type of an object
+a function def copy_list(l): that returns a copy of a list.